 Do ALS Patients Qualify for Hospice?

 ALS—also known as Lou Gehrig’s disease—is a progressive illness that severely damages nerves in the spinal cord and brain.
-ALS stands for amyotrophic lateral sclerosis, and it affects roughly 12,000 to 15,000 Americans, according to information from the Centers for Disease Control.
+There are an estimated 15 new cases of ALS diagnosed each day, and as many as 30,000 Americans have the disease at any given time, according to the ALS Network.

 Because this is a progressive disease, many wonder if ALS patients will qualify for hospice care.
 We have the answers you need about hospice and ALS, plus we’ll explain a bit about what hospice does and what makes Lower Cape Fear LifeCare different from other area hospice care providers.